Chapter 8.3 – Port Coordination and Cooperation

 Author: Dr. Athanasios Pallis and Dr. Theo Notteboom

-Ports can develop cooperation and coordination strategies providing an integrated transportation service beneficial to actors involved in port supply chains.
+Ports can develop cooperation and coordination strategies, providing an integrated transportation service that benefits all actors involved in port supply chains.

 1. Coordination of Port Activities

 The purpose of port coordination and cooperation strategies is for a port authority to formalize its expansion through a more active landlord function.
-The key drivers for the setting up of coordination mechanisms include capital investments to accommodate increased traffic through the involvement of supply chain actors at the port and in the hinterland.
-Land scarcity, oligopoly in terminal operations, and negative externalities of port development, such as environmental impacts, further stimulate port authorities to a more active role.
-Port authorities have designed coordination strategies to align the various supply chain actors using integrated approaches and develop cooperation strategies with other port authorities.
+The key drivers for setting up coordination mechanisms include capital investments to accommodate increased traffic, as well as the involvement of supply chain actors at the port and in the hinterland.
+Land scarcity, oligopoly in terminal operations, and the negative externalities of port development, such as environmental impacts, further stimulate port authorities to take on a more active role.
+Port authorities have developed coordination strategies to align various supply chain actors through integrated approaches, fostering cooperation with other port authorities.

 Globalization and the growing complexity of supply chains are encouraging port authorities to undertake strategies aiming at a better level of coordination of their hinterland that involve:

 • Usage of incentives.
-Coordinate operations of freight actors so that the usage of transport chains and the underlying assets is improved.
+Coordinate the operations of freight actors to improve the utilization of transport chains and their underlying assets.
 It can involve using a preferential rate structure for customers that provide a minimum volume or meet a reliability level.
-Others will be encouraged to follow since the reward is lower-cost access to the infrastructures.
+Others will be encouraged to follow since the reward is lower-cost access to the infrastructure.

 • Inter-firm alliances.
 They concern two types of alliances.
 The first is vertical integration (along transport chains), where a maritime shipping company and a terminal operator can agree to coordinate their services.
 The second is horizontal integration (between competitors), where an equipment or container pool can be established to improve asset utilization.

 • Organizational scope.
 A vertical integration process where an actor decides to penetrate a new market to expand or add value to its activities.
 For instance, a maritime shipping company can be involved in port terminal operations.
-Also, a port authority could be involved in developing an inland port as a strategy to alleviate congestion and expand to the market potential of its hinterland.
+Additionally, a port authority could be involved in developing an inland port as a strategy to alleviate congestion and expand its market potential to the hinterland.

 • Collective actions.
-A series of strategies under the port authority leadership, such as setting up public/private partnerships to create a logistic zone.
+A series of strategies under the port authority leadership, such as setting up public-private partnerships to create a logistics zone.
 Each actor contributes to its realm of expertise.
 The development of port community systems is also a collective action relying on information technologies.

 However, there is an increasing level of coordination between port authorities and inland ports, particularly among the largest ports.
-The latter tend to have more congestion issues as well as the volume and the financial and technical capability to undertake these initiatives.
-In Europe, the dominant strategy is the setting up of dedicated rail or barge services towards the inland port.
-In North America, port authorities tend to set up logistical zones within their adjacent areas to anchor traffic better.
+The latter tend to have more congestion issues, as well as the volume, financial, and technical capability to undertake these initiatives.
+In Europe, the dominant strategy is the establishment of dedicated rail or barge services to the inland port.
+In North America, port authorities often establish logistical zones within their surrounding areas to better manage traffic.

 2. Coordination in Container Terminal Operations